Kwekwe: Culture and recreation

 Kwekwe has always been a festive and social centre with a mild political atmosphere.
 It is a multicultural city.
 In and around the city one is assured to come across Shona, Ndebele, Chewa, Venda, Tonga language and Nambya speaking people.

-Association Football, cricket and rugby union are the main sports in the city, much like the rest of the country.
+Association football, cricket and rugby union are the main sports in the city, much like the rest of the country.
 Kwekwe hosts one of Zimbabwe's major provincial cricket sides – the Mid West Rhinos.
 Their cricket ground has been host to several first class and one day matches, and has even hosted some internationals, most notably against Kenya.
 Kwekwe also hosts a variety of touring sides versus Zimbabwe 'A' teams.
 Almost all of the schools in Kwekwe play cricket.

-Kwekwe hosts two football (soccer) clubs, the Lancashire Steel (named after a local steel company) and Kwekwe Cables.
+Kwekwe hosts Kwekwe United, who as of 2025 play in the Zimbabwe Premier Soccer League (PSL).
+Other clubs that have been based in Kwekwe include Lancashire Steel (named after a local steel company), Kwekwe Cables and Hardrock FC, owned by Shepherd Chahwanda, who is partnering the construction of the 15,000-seater Chahwanda Stadium.
 The Kwekwe Queens Club is also a reputable sporting establishment, with a sizeable membership and drinking crowd.
-Lancashire Steel FC, the main team in the city, has been in the PSL a number of times.
-At its home stadium, Baghdad Stadium, it has hosted a number of big teams in the country, including Dynamos FC, and Highlanders FC.
+Lancashire Steel FC was relegated from the PSL in 2008, and played at the Baghdad Stadium.

 Golf tournaments are hosted by Kwekwe Golf Club.

 Tongai Moyo, and Bob Nyabinde are popular singers in the country who hail from Kwekwe.
 Bantu Entertainment Zimbabwe is one of the city's arts and culture promotion stable that is fighting to develop the performing arts in the city.
 Kwekwe is a major stop for many music groups in the country who perform at Mbizo Stadium.
 The cricketer Charles Coventry also hails from Kwekwe – he is best known for equaling the ODI World Record of 194 runs in an innings.
 The city is also the birthplace of former cricketer Norman Featherstone.

 A stampede at Mbizo Stadium killed 11 people in 2014.